SOO22/lahair/README.md

 # lahair
-Project from Kennesaw State University - IS3260
+Web Development project from Kennesaw State University - IS3260